Ogshabzy23101/devops_assignment/task_A/task_a1/README.md

 # task 1 description

-# Task 1 – Create a Directory and File
+# Task A1 – Create a Directory and File

-## �� Task Description
+## �� Objective
-The goal of this task is to create a directory, then create a file inside it using Linux commands.

----
+-create a folder and files
+-add content to one of the files
+-backup the file
+-list files in long format, older files first

 ## 🛠️ Steps Taken
 1. Created a new folder called `task_folder`